Rob--W/crxviewer/README.md

 And also available for Firefox and addons.mozilla.org (WebExtensions and other Firefox addon types). https://addons.mozilla.org/firefox/addon/crxviewer/

-Online demo (select a .crx / .nex / .zip / .xpi from your disk to try out the viewer):
+Online demo (select a .crx / .nex / .zip / .xpi from your disk or a URL to try out the viewer):
 https://robwu.nl/crxviewer/

 ## Features